Blog | Zenventory

 The "per-user fee" myth

-One widely shared 2026 small-3PL guide (Packem's buyer's guide) lists Zenventory with "per-user overages ($95/user/month)" and warns that costs "add up quickly for operations with multiple clients."
-We want to be direct about this, because it changes how a buyer reads cost-of-ownership: that figure doesn't exist, and the framing is wrong.
+One widely shared 2026 small 3PL guide lists Zenventory with "per-user overages ($95/user/month)" and warns that costs "add up quickly for operations with multiple clients."
+We want to be direct about this, because it changes how a buyer reads cost-of-ownership: That figure doesn't exist, and the framing is wrong.

 Here's the actual model, straight from our pricing page: